 The ancient practice of Chinese Medicine has seven different methods of syndrome differentiation, plus an eighth for acupuncture only.
 In order to support our mission of combining historical and modern models of health and disease, the Midwest College includes all eight models of syndrome differentiation in our curriculum.

-1. Differentiation according to cause/ seven emotion / six evils / diet (san yin bian zheng)
+- Differentiation according to cause/ seven emotion / six evils / diet (san yin bian zheng)

-The Midwest College maintains the historical context of traditional medicine by not discarding the full range of energetics syndromes in favor of an unbalanced focus on the modern biomedical disease name.
+The Midwest College maintains the historical context of traditional medicine by acknowledging the full range of Energetics syndromes, counteracting the unbalanced focus on the modern bio-medical disease name.
 The old saying “same disease different treatment” shows why this multifaceted approach is so important.